 - Have a support system.
 Make sure your family members and friends are aware of your problem so they can help you out in managing it

-- If you see yourself going into depression because of a chronic disease, seek out the help of therapist
+- If you see yourself going into depression because of a chronic disease, seek out the help of a therapist